marcellbarsony/marcellbarsony.github.io/content/2025-05-22-portswigger-os-command-injection.md

 ![os-command-injection](/pictures/articles/portswigger/os-command-injection/lab-1-2.png)

-The reason behind the pipe (`|`) symbol should be used instead of the ampersand (`&`) is that `whoami` doesn't accept anything in standard input yet still executes, even if the command beforehand fails or has no meaningful output.
+The reason behind why the pipe (`|`) symbol should be used instead of the ampersand (`&`) is that `whoami` doesn't accept anything in standard input yet still executes, even if the command beforehand fails or has no meaningful output.
 <!-- }}} -->

 ## Mitigation